-Based on regional distribution presented on Map 4.1, Dar es Salaam is ranked first, Mwanza ranked second, Arusha third and Mbeya ranked fourth and other regions are as presented in the map.
+Based on regional distribution presented on Map 4.1, Dar es Salaam is ranked first, Arusha ranked second, Mwanza the third and Mbeya ranked fourth and other regions are as presented in the map.
 The regions in Tanzania mainland with smaller number of active decoders is Songwe followed by Katavi.